Graffersid Blogs

 Popularity: Developers find it extremely popular.
 It’s quite widely used by developers for developing highly scalable applications.

-Want to know PHP vs Python: Which Language to Choose for Server Side Development?
+Want to know PHP vs Python: Which Language to Choose for Server-Side Development?

 2. HTML/CSS

+HTML, or HyperText Markup Language, is used to add content and structure text on the web.
+However, it’s not beneficial on the appearance front.
 With the help of CSS, cascading style sheets can be used with HTML to look after the font, color, and positions of elements.
 It might look like these languages are quite easy to use, but it’s just a facade as it’s difficult to develop applications and websites with them.
 Hence, developers prefer to specialize in different languages.

 Level: Beginner to Intermediate

 Prerequisites skills: No prerequisites.
 Just a basic knowledge of HTML would suffice.
+HTML Advantages:

 1. It’s an extensively used markup language that facilitates the structure of a website.